Joao-VictorF/Joao-VictorF/README.md

 <h4 style="text-align: center; font-weight: 400;">
  I am 19 years old , I study and work with software development since I was 15 years old!
 <br><br>
- Since then I fell in love with the technology area and I have been dedicating myself to the maximum to always be the best version of me!
+ Since then I have been dedicating myself to the maximum to always be the best version of me!
 <br><br>
 </h4>